Taiwan Railway Bento

-Taiwan Railway Bento (台鐵便當 (Táitiě Biàndāng)) are a type of ekiben (bento boxed meals) manufactured and distributed by the Taiwan Railways Administration at major railway stations and in train cars.
+Taiwan Railway Bento (台鐵便當 (Táitiě Biàndāng)) are a type of ekiben (bento boxed meals) manufactured and distributed on Taiwan Railway at major railway stations and in train cars.
 It is estimated that, with five million boxed meals sold per annum, the annual revenue from bento distribution is 370 million NTD (approx. US$10 million).

 History

 During the Japanese era, train passengers either dined at a dining car or opted for an ekiben.
 However, ekiben boxes were only available at stations, not in train cars.

 Under the Chinese Nationalists' rule from 1945 onwards, a variety of private catering services sprang up as railway transportation gained popularity.
 These services were then integrated by the Taiwan Railway Administration in 1960, gradually shaping the major source of revenues of the administration other than transport itself.

 On 9 Jun 2000, the pork chop bento, which had been discontinued for 32 years, reappeared in public on the Railways Festival.
 The originally-estimated one thousand boxes to be sold turned out to be a sales of over 90 thousand due to their popularity.

 On 26 Feb 2015, Keikyu Corporation, a Japanese rail operator, sold Taiwan Railway Mealboxes as a promotional event.